wilfred11/expectation_maximization/README.md

 #### The maximization step

 In the maximization step the scaled likelihoods are used to calculate means and sigmas for the clusters.
 A new mu (expected value) for Cluster1 and Cluster2 is being calculated using the scaledLikelihoods1(13 numbers) and the samples(13 nummbers).
-The more likely a number is in a cluster, the more its value weighs in the new mu.
+The more likely a number from the sample is in a cluster, the more its value weighs in the new mu.
 This way the new mu will shift towards its 'real' value.

 `muCluster1 = sum(samples * scaledLikelihoods1)`

 `muCluster2 = sum(samples * scaledLikelihoods2)`

 The updated mu values will be used to calculate new variances.
+The scaledLikelihoods will guarantee that more likely samples will weigh more in the newly calculated variances.

-`varCluster1 = sum(((samples - muCluster1) ** 2) * scaledLikelihoods1)`
+`varianceCluster1 = sum(((samples - muCluster1) ** 2) * scaledLikelihoods1)`

-`varCluster2 = sum(((samples - muCluster2) ** 2) * scaledLikelihoods2)`
+`varianceCluster2 = sum(((samples - muCluster2) ** 2) * scaledLikelihoods2)`